 Collect fountain data

-Before you can analyze the equitable distribution of drinking fountains across Berkeley, you need to know where they are and whether they are clean or dirty.
-You'll acquire this information through ArcGIS Collector, an ArcGIS app that allows users to capture data in the field using a smartphone or other mobile device.
+Before you can analyze the equitable distribution of drinking fountains across Berkeley, you need to know where they are and whether they are clean and functioning.
+You'll acquire this information through ArcGIS Field Maps, an ArcGIS app that allows users to capture data in the field using a smartphone or other mobile device.